Klintend/alx-low_level_programming/0x00-hello_world/README.md

-# preprocessing, compiling, assembling and executing
+# compiling , preprocessing and executing